bouk/dark-mode-notify/README.md

 ## Usage

 You can run it directly by doing `./dark-mode-notify.swift <program>`.

 Alternatively you can compile it by doing `swiftc dark-mode-notify.swift -o /usr/local/bin/dark-mode-notify`.

 The program will be run immediately when the command starts, and every time the OS goes from dark mode to light mode or back.
-The environment variable DARKMODE will be set to either 1 or 0.
+The environment variable `DARKMODE` will be set to either `1` or `0`.

 ## Background agent